-4.1 Mean Speed
+4.1.
+Mean Speed

-In Fig. 2, the mean speed of drivers along the trial (in rural road area, in high (QH) and low (QL) traffic volume) is presented per driving group.
+In Fig. 1, the mean speed of drivers along the trial (in rural road area, in high ( $Q_H$ ) and low ( $Q_L$ ) traffic volume) is presented per driving group.
 It is observed that control drivers drove the trial road section at approximately 16% higher speed than impaired drivers in both low and high traffic volumes.
 Mean speed is lower in high traffic volume conditions, as expected.
-Finally, the variability of speed is lower in high traffic volume as expected.
+Finally, the variability of speed is lower in high traffic volume as expected due to the dense traffic conditions.

-4.2 Time headway
+4.2.
+Time headway

-In Fig. 3, the time headway of drivers is presented for the examined conditions.
+In Fig. 2, the time headway of drivers is presented for the examined conditions.
 It is observed that impaired drivers keep larger headways from the vehicle ahead compared to the control group (52% in low traffic volume and 66% in high traffic volume).
 This is obviously happening because of their lower speed and their conservative driving.
 Impaired drivers seem to having trouble dealing with the high traffic volume and their time headways are significally reduced.
 Of course in high traffic volume lower time headways are obvious results.
 It's worth noticing the large variability of mean space headways for impaired drivers in both traffic volumes compared with the variability of the control group headways.